mlombera94/mlombera94.github.io/_posts/2021-01-06-Wine_quality.md

     [1] 6 5 7 8 4
 ```

 Support Vector Machines assume the data is within a standard range of 0 to 1.
 Therefore, SVMs require data to be normalized prior to training the model.
-The custom function below normalizes data
+The custom function below normalizes data.
 ``` r
 # Function to normalize the data
 normalize <- function(x) {